Emergence of maximal hidden quantum correlations and its trade-off with the filtering probability in dissipative two-qubit systems: Open system dynamics

-The quantum correlations of the open system of interest \eqref{eq:master} can then explicitly be calculated using these functions.
-It turns out that although there is a sudden birth of entanglement, this entanglement is weak, as it does not allow the sudden birth of additional sub-entanglement correlations.
-Explicitly, this means that during the whole temporal evolution of the system we have: ${\rm B}(\rho(t))=0$ (Bell-nonlocality), ${\rm BF_3}(\rho(t))=0$ (EPR-steering), and ${\rm D}(\rho(t))=0$ (usefulness for teleportation).
-We now address the effect on the system's correlations when two observers, say Alice and Bob, implement local filtering operations, with the goal of trying to reveal hidden quantum correlations, if present at all.
+The quantum correlations of the considered open system \eqref{eq:master} can then explicitly be calculated using functions \eqref{eq:B}-\eqref{eq:C} for standard measures, and \eqref{eq:HB}-\eqref{eq:HD}, for hidden measures.
+It turns out that although there are scenarios of death-revival and sudden birth of entanglement, this entanglement is weak, as it does not allow the revival or sudden birth of additional entanglement-based correlations.
+Explicitly, for the case of sudden birth of entanglement, it means that during the whole temporal evolution of the system we have: ${\rm B}(\rho(t))=0$ (Bell-nonlocality), ${\rm BF_3}(\rho(t))=0$ (EPR-steering), and ${\rm D}(\rho(t))=0$ (usefulness for teleportation).
+We now address the effect on the system's correlations when two observers, say Alice and Bob, implement local filtering operations, with the goal of revealing hidden quantum correlations, if present at all.